LidkeLab/smite/README.md

 ***smite*** is organized into a set of namespaces that group similar tools and concepts.
 The namespace  `+smi`  contains the highest level tools that will be the most common entry point for processing SMLM and SPT data sets.
 The file [SMITEclasses.md](doc/SMITEclasses.md) provides a short 1-line description of each class in the distribution.

 ### Image and Detector Model
 Image arrays follow MATLAB's column-major format.
-An image coordinate of (1,1) means the center of the top-left pixel, whereaas (2,1) would indicate the center of the pixel that is one down from the top, but in the left-most column.
+An image coordinate of (1,1) means the center of the top-left pixel, whereas (2,1) would indicate the center of the pixel that is one down from the top, but in the left-most column.

 ## Installation
 Clone (MacOS/Linux example; similar for Windows) into ~/Documents/MATLAB the ***smite*** GitHub distribution (https://github.com/LidkeLab/smite.git).
 Add to Documents/MATLAB/startup.m the following: